-In Google Stackdriver Logging, it can be difficult to easily determine where your logs are coming from, but we have a solution that will make organizing your logs (by service, host, location, etc) incredibly simple!
+In Google Cloud Logging, it can be difficult to easily determine where your logs are coming from, but we have a solution that will make organizing your logs (by service, host, location, etc) incredibly simple!

-If we leverage the ability to customize FluentD configurations for a given log source that is deployed, we can include custom fields, or "tags", to help sort through logs after they've been sent to Google Stackdriver Logging.
+If we leverage the ability to customize FluentD configurations for a given log source that is deployed, we can include custom fields, or "tags", to help sort through logs after they've been sent to Google Cloud Logging.

 In the following example we will be using our MySQL log source: